discordjs/guide/guide/oauth2/README.md

 ### The state parameter

 OAuth2's protocols provide a `state` parameter, which Discord supports.
 This parameter helps prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and represents your application's state.
-The state should be generated per user and appended to the OAuth2 url.
+The state should be generated per user and appended to the OAuth2 URL.
 For a basic example, you can use a randomly generated string encoded in Base64 as the state parameter.

 ```js {1-10,15-18}
 function generateRandomString() {